splunk/observability-workshop/docs/module7/vo_getting_started.md

 | Hank Schrader | hankschrader | 24/7 |
 | Pam Beesly | pambeesly | 24/7 |

 Add the users to your team, using either the above list or the alternate one provided to you.
-The value in the Shift column can be ignored for now, but will be required for a later step.
+The value in the `Shift` column can be ignored for now, but will be required for a later step.

-Click the Invite User button then either start typing the usernames (this will filter the list), or copy and paste them into the dialogue box.
-Once all users are added click the 'Add User' button.
+Click the `Invite User` button then either start typing the usernames (this will filter the list), or copy and paste them into the dialogue box.
+Once all users are added click the `Add User` button.

-To make a team member a Team Admin, simply click the Pencil icon in the right hand column, pick any user and make them an Admin.
+To make a team member a Team Admin, simply click the `Pencil` icon in the right hand column, pick any user and make them an Admin.

 !!!tip
     *For large team managment you could use the API to streamline this process, and we will look at that in a later module*